 The 12-story pagoda was built by the king of Mengwi in 1633, and the lake it sits on is actually a crater lake (from an old volcano).
-It’s also the 2nd largest lake in Bali.

 The Danu Bratan lake temple is one of the most iconic views in Bali, and it shows up on everything from airline brochures to travel magazines.